• Location: On a busy footpath in the most famous sunset viewing area in Oia, with excellent views from all units.

 - Private Pools/Jacuzzis: No private pools or jacuzzis.

-- Extras: Basic laptop in all units with Wi-Fi access.
+- Extras: Basic laptop in all units.

 - When to Book: Zoe Aegeas is open all year long – super rare in Santorini.
 Reserve at least 3 months in advance (4 months is better) for stays during high season from June through September, and about 2 months in advance for the low and shoulder seasons.